MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Related Works

+Several hybrid architectures have been proposed to bridge the efficiency-effectiveness gap between bi-encoders and cross-encoders.
+Poly-encoders \cite{Humeau2020Poly-encoders} summarize documents into $M$ context vectors to reduce self-attention cost, but only match cross-encoder effectiveness at high $M$ values ($M=360$, exceeding the average MS MARCO document length).

+Mid-fusion transformers \cite{tan-bansal-2019-lxmert} encode each input stream independently in the lower layers before fusing their representations in the upper layers, an idea later adapted to text pairs by DeFormer \cite{caoDeFormerDecomposingPretrained2020} to enable offline passage encoding.
+PreTTR \cite{macavaneyEfficientDocumentReRanking2020} apply this idea to IR, while MORES \cite{gaoModularizedTransfomerbasedRanking2020mores} further disentangle document and query processing into two distinct encoders before combining them with an interaction module.
+This design enables offline document encoding, but hybrid architectures struggle to match the effectiveness of cross-encoders.

+Instead of modifying the cross-encoder paradigm, several works have aimed at improving the efficiency of re-rankers, without altering their fundamental architecture.

-Self-attention underpins transformer representations but slows inference.
-Many works, not only in IR \cite{efficiency_sota}, have attempted to reduce its complexity \cite{wang2020linformer,Wu2021FastformerAA}.
-Despite showing promising results in language modeling tasks, these approaches generally transfer poorly to specific tasks, especially in IR, where they are heavily involved in the detection of semantic and lexical matches between query and document tokens \cite{lu-etal-2025-pathway}.
-Alternatively, Sparse Attention approaches, such as Longformer \cite{Beltagy2020LongformerTL} or BigBird \cite{Bigbird}, improve self-attention efficiency by restricting token interactions to local windows.
-These methods posit that not all token interactions are required within self-attention to achieve the same level of effectiveness.
-They have been applied in IR \cite{sekulić2020longformermsmarcodocument}, including to cross-encoders \cite{schlattInvestigatingEffectsSparse2024}, substantially improving efficiency without hurting effectiveness.\\
+\textbf{Improving the efficiency of cross-encoders} A first line of research targets the self-attention mechanism \cite{attention}, which underpins transformer representations but slows inference.
+General approaches such as linear attention \cite{wang2020linformer,Wu2021FastformerAA} have been proposed to reduce its complexity, yet they generally transfer poorly to IR, where attention plays a central role in detecting semantic and lexical matches between query and document tokens \cite{lu-etal-2025-pathway}.
+Sparse attention models such as Longformer \cite{Beltagy2020LongformerTL} and BigBird \cite{Bigbird} restrict token interactions to local windows, under the assumption that not all pairwise interactions are necessary. \cite{schlattInvestigatingEffectsSparse2024} successfully applied this principle to cross-encoders with limited effectiveness loss.
+A second line of research focuses on reducing model size through knowledge distillation \cite{hinton2015distillingknowledgeneuralnetwork} or pruning \cite{lottery_ticket,campos2023sparsebertsparsemodelsgeneralize}, with applications to IR rankers \cite{lei2025makinglargelanguagemodels,Schlatt_2025}.